ApiGen/ApiGen/README.md

 Just look at [Nette API](http://api.nette.org/), [CakePHP API](http://api.cakephp.org/3.4/) or [Doctrine API](http://www.doctrine-project.org/api/orm/2.5/).

-## Your Help is Needed to Finish 5.x Release  :love:
+## Your Help is Needed to Finish 5.x Release

-We need your help to test new version of ApiGen.
+:heart: We need your help to test new version of ApiGen.

 ### How to install it?